 The atmosphere of big cities can’t be beaten at new year, and in Hong Kong they do the whole big fireworks and light show thing so we’d deliberately planned to be there to see in 2019.
 Our flight was on time and unlike on our way out to Manila there was hardly any queue for … More New Year in Hong Kong

-The fast ferry (passengers only, no vehicles) to Dumaguete was a smaller more beaten up craft than the one to Siquijor.
+The fast ferry (passengers only, no vehicles) to Dumaguete on the island of Negros, was a smaller more beaten up craft than the one to Siquijor.
 Open class (the cheap seats) weren’t on top this time, but were at the back with the luggage.
 Everything was dirty looking.
-Once again it was a perfectly flat sea, albeit not glassy like … More Island hopping to Cebu
+Once again it was a perfectly flat … More Island hopping to Cebu

-Tagibilaran port was busy and you have to queue 3 times if like us you’ve bought tickets in advance; once to change your online confirmation into a ticket, once to pay a small port charge and once to check your luggage in (which also costs extra).
-Usefully at this port each is next to each … More Siquijor- the witching island
+Tagibilaran port was busy and you have to queue 3 times, if like us you’ve bought tickets in advance; once to change your online confirmation into a ticket, once to pay a small port charge and once to check your luggage in (which also costs extra).
+Usefully at this port each is next to the … More Siquijor- the witching island

 The dog sleeping on the runway didn’t seem to mind our jet landing, and the pilot and the airport didn’t mind either.
-We’d read that Bohol airport was moving in February to Panglao from Tagbilaran City so were surprised to find we landed there.
-The terminal isn’t quite finished, but apparently they switched last month. … More Motorbiking Bohol
+We’d read that Bohol airport was moving in February to Panglao from Tagbilaran City so were surprised to find we landed in Panglao.
+The terminal isn’t quite finished, but apparently they switched last … More Motorbiking Bohol

 By 10am we were on the road out of Sagada heading to Mt Pulag.
 We stopped for lunch in Banaue.
 Alfredo knew a good place and we had a fantastic vegetable curry between us out in the balcony with a view over the town.
 It was a little boring going partially back the way we’d … More Mt Pulag, Mt Pinatubo and back to Manila